Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/SqlQueryMonitoring.md

 ## How it works

-When UI testing is enabled, the app tracks SQL commands executed during each request.
-The test project then pulls the summary of the most recent request with SQL activity and applies configurable assertions.
+When UI testing is enabled, the Orchard Core app wraps the YesSql connection factory and records every executed `DbCommand` for the current request scope.
+After the request completes, the UI test project fetches the most recent summary and applies the configured assertions.

 Monitoring summaries are stored per request, so typically you should assert after each navigation (or after the action that should be checked).

 Row counts are based on how many rows were actually read from the data reader.
-If a query isn't fully enumerated, the recorded row count will be lower than the total result set size.
+If a query is not fully enumerated, the recorded row count will be lower than the total result set size.
+The summaries are stored per request and consumed when you assert, so each request should be asserted once.

 ## Configuration

-Configure thresholds on a per-test basis via `SqlQueryMonitoringConfiguration`:
+Set thresholds per test with `SqlQueryMonitoringConfiguration` in the test configuration delegate passed to `ExecuteTestAfterSetupAsync`.
+Baseline defaults are provided and can be tuned per feature or per page.
+Defaults:

+- `DuplicateCommandThreshold`: 30
+- `DuplicateCommandWithParametersThreshold`: 15
+- `ResultSetRowCountThreshold`: 200

+Adjust thresholds when a page has known query volume (e.g., lists, dashboards) or when you want to tighten limits for a specific feature.
+The snippet below shows a typical override.

 ```csharp
 configuration.SqlQueryMonitoringConfiguration.DuplicateCommandThreshold = 20;